gillespiecd/LiteRoomJS/README.md

 LiteRoomJS plans to implement core image edit functionality using:

-- Vanilla JavaScript and `jquery` for slider, button, and filter logic
+- Vanilla JavaScript for slider, button, and filter logic
 - `HTML5 Canvas` to manipulate image color, orientation, and aesthetic.
 - `HTML5 Canvas` as image CRUD source.
 - Webpack to bundle and serve up JS files.